Learn about the Air District's regulatory air monitoring network and special air quality studies.

 Pollutants measured by the monitoring network include:

-The Air District released its latest Ambient Air Monitoring Network Plan(14 Mb PDF) on May 21, 2025, for public comment.
-The plan provides a summary of the ambient air monitoring network in 2024 and proposed network changes through 2026.
-The proposed changes may be found in the section titled “Proposed Modifications to the Network through 2026.”
-The Air District is soliciting comments from the public on this plan from May 21, 2025, through June 20, 2025.
+The Air District released its latest Air Monitoring Network Plan(7 Mb PDF) on May 18, 2026, for public comment.
+The plan provides a summary of the regulatory air monitoring network in 2025 and proposed network changes through 2027.
+The proposed changes may be found in the section titled “Proposed Modifications to the Network through 2027.”
+The Air District is soliciting comments from the public on this plan from May 18, 2026, through June 17, 2026.

 Comments can be submitted using the Public Comment Form below or by email to analysis@baaqmd.gov.
 If your comment submitted via the Public Comment Form or via email includes personally identifiable information, such as name, email address, and location, that information may be released publicly.
 Comments can be submitted anonymously via the Public Comment Form.